redis/redis-doc/docs/reference/protocol-spec.md

 The client can then proceed and use RESP2 to communicate with the server.

 Note that even if the protocol's version is supported, the `HELLO` command may return an error, perform no action and remain in RESP2 mode.
-For example, when used with invalid authentication credentials:
+For example, when used with invalid authentication credentials in the command's optional `!AUTH` clause:

     Client: HELLO 3 AUTH default mypassword
     Server: -ERR invalid password